Boluwatife312/LITA-Class-Documentation/README.md

 For this project, I worked with two datasets:
 - **Sales Data**: Details on transactions, products,regions and revenue.

-- **Customer Data**: Informations about customer,their start and end dates,their revenue, subscription and cancellation statuses.
+- **Customer Data**: Informations about customer,their start and end dates,their revenue, subscription and cancellation status.

 ### *Tools Used*
 ----------